huikang/libnetwork-scale-test/docs/motivations.md

     ./bin/dnet -H tcp://127.0.0.1:41000 network create -d test mh1
     ./bin/dnet -H tcp://127.0.0.1:41001 network ls

-The above commands show that the network created in one dnet process will be propogated to the libnetwork cluster.
+The above commands show that the network created in one dnet process will be propagated to the libnetwork cluster.

 To examine the global datastore, download cosul binary on another machine